Get Tech Tips

 Truth = Adding Insulation Will Decrease The Heat Load and Generally Increase the Relative Humidity

-In order for an air conditioner to pull out humidity and drip it down the drain, it needs to run.
-In order for it to run it needs to be warm enough in the space for it to run.
+For an air conditioner to pull out humidity and drip it down the drain, it needs to run.
+It needs to be warm enough in the space for it to run.

-When you add typical insulation in the ceiling, floors and walls you decrease the heat load without changing the humidity load.
+When you add typical insulation to the ceiling, floors, and walls, you decrease the heat load without changing the humidity load.
 This will result in the RH% going up.

-There are some insulation materials such as closed cell foam that will also act as an air & vapor barrier helping to block moisture from making it in.
-This can help reduce humidity but it is the air/vapor barrier portions that do it not the insulation.
+Some insulation materials, such as closed-cell foam, will also act as an air & vapor barrier, helping to block moisture from making it in.
+That can help reduce humidity, but it is the air/vapor barrier portions that do it, not the insulation.

-In Florida we have a lot of Hurricanes and tropical systems, In these cases we get tons of moisture, high winds that create big pressure differential across our homes and forces it in, low sensible temperatures so the A/C doesn't run much and power outages that keep it from running for days in some cases.
+In Florida, we have a lot of hurricanes and tropical systems.
+In these cases, we get tons of moisture, high winds that create a big pressure differential across our homes and force it in, low sensible temperatures (so the A/C doesn't run much), and power outages that keep it from running for days in some cases.

-For months afterward owners will complain of condensation, biological growth, high relative humidity etc… and everyone tries to “solve” the issue by messing with the air conditioning.
-These tropical weather events increase the amount of moisture in the home while at the same time impacting the ability of the equipment to remove the moisture.
+For months afterward, owners will complain of condensation, biological growth, high relative humidity, etc., and everyone tries to “solve” the issue by messing with the air conditioning.
+These tropical weather events increase the amount of moisture in the home while impacting the ability of the equipment to remove the moisture at the same time.